 For the rare customer, it is possible there are some advanced networking features that Google Wifi does not support.

-Almost all of our Sail customers are very happy with Google Wifi, but might not be a good fit for everyone.
+Almost all of our Sail customers are very happy with Google Wifi, but it might not be a good fit for everyone.
 The main value for Google Wifi is hitting the sweet-spot of coverage, speed, cost and ease-of-use.
 The mesh functionality is pretty amazing.

 Many of our customers also use ASUS WiFi home routers.
 We have some in stock and can “rent” or temporarily loan an ASUS 87u router to you, if the Google Wifi does not provide what you need.